ninnex/minesweeper-API/README.md

 I miss some features like set parameters like number of columns, rows or mines, multi-users and a lot of UI improvements because I had to fullfill other personal commitments.
 I will add it when I have another free time.

 Rows and columns are set on 10.
-Mines is set on 10 too.
+Mines are set on 10 too.

 I really enjoyed making this test.
 Thank for the opportunity :)